kucharze/WDESBA1/README.md

 # https://github.com/kucharze/WDESBA1

 This file combines three seperate HTML files into one big site involving Magic the gathering.
 Threre are three main pages to the website.
+Anchor tags to resourses used have also been provided

 ### Technical specifications